-If approved, staff will implement the refined Local Resources Program.
-Terms for projects with existing agreements will remain the same.
+Staff will incorporate board comments and continue to work with member agencies to develop recommendations for refinements to the Local Resources Program.
+Staff will produce recommendations for board consideration in October 2014.
 These LRP refinements will help reach the 2007 LRP target.
 Staff will evaluate the need to increase the LRP target as part of the 2015 IRP Update process.